The tallest and smallest horse in the world

 "(Thumbelina) seems to have this ability to know the situation because these kids they'll hug her and pull on her and rub her ears and she just sits there and takes it and she'll nuzzle them."

-Now 17, Thumbelina lives a quiet life on the farm, sleeping in the dog house -- using a set of doggy doors to get in an out of the barn.
+Now 17, Thumbelina lives a quiet life on the farm, sleeping in the dog house -- using a set of doggy doors to get in and out of the barn.

 "She comes and goes as she likes and she just lives in her own little Thumbelina world that has been created for her over the years."